googleapis/java-bigtable-hbase/README.md

    -am clean install
    ```

 NOTE: This project uses extensive shading which IDEs have trouble with.
-To over come these issues,
+To overcome these issues,
-you can disable the `with-shaded` profile in your IDE to force it to resolve the dependencies from your local
+disable the `with-shaded` profile in your IDE to force it to resolve the dependencies from your local
 maven repository.
-When you disable that profile, you have to attach workspace sources to local maven repository jars.
+When you disable that profile, attach workspace sources to the local maven repository jars.

 ## Clients and Repositories